 Slideshow image

-What do you think of the book of Revelation?
+What do you think of the Book of Revelation?

-Perhaps you’ve concluded it is:
+Perhaps you have concluded it is:

-• Unintelligible;
+• Unintelligible,

-• Irrelevant;
+• Irrelevant,

-• Fertile ground for end-time fanatics; or,
+• Fertile ground for end-time fanatics, or,

 • Something else.